 “Meeting” means any ordinary or extraordinary meeting of the Conference of the Parties convened in accordance with article 6 of the Convention;

 “President” means the President elected in accordance with rule 21, paragraph 1, of the present rules of procedure;

+“Proposal” means a draft resolution or recommendation submitted by one or more Contracting Partyies or the Standing Committee or the Conference Bureau Committee;

+“Ramsar regional groups” means each of the regional groups in which the Contracting Parties to the Convention have been grouped in order to facilitate the work of the Convention;

+“Permanent Secretariat” means the professional and administrative staff of the Secretariat of the Convention established under article 8 of the Convention and any other staff under the authority of the Secretary General who serve a meeting of the Conference of the Parties.

+“Standing Committee” means the body established by a Resolution 3.3 of the 3rd Meeting of the Conference of the Contracting Parties;

 “Subsidiary body” means all committees or working groups established by the Conference of the Parties, including the Standing Committee;

-“Standing Committee” means the body established by a Resolution of the 3rd Meeting of the Conference of the Contracting Parties;

 The “Conference Committee” means the Standing executive committee of the conference which during a meeting plays such a role. and should be comprised of the voting members of the Standing Committee of the Convention in addition to the elected President, Alternate President, and Vice Presidents of the current meeting;

-“Ramsar regional groups” means each of the regional groups in which the Contracting Parties to the Convention have been grouped in order to facilitate the work of the Convention;

-“Proposal” means a draft resolution or recommendation submitted by one or more Parties or the Standing Committee or the Conference Committee;

-{“Permanent Secretariat”} means the professional and administrative staff of the Secretariat of the Convention established under article 8 of the Convention and any other staff under the authority of the Secretary General who serve a meeting of the Conference of the Parties.

-{The “COP Bureau of the Session”is comprised of the President, an Alternate President, and two Vice-Presidents, one of whom shall act as Rapporteur, as established at the commencement of the first session of each ordinary meeting.}

-{SESSIONS}
+SESSIONS

-Rule 3 {Place of meetings}
+Rule 3 Place of meetings

-The meeting of the Conference of the Parties shall take place in the country chosen by the previous Conference of the Parties on the basis of a formal invitation that should have been {shall be issued}to this effect by the Head of State or Government or the Cabinet or the Minister of Foreign Affairs of that country. {A formal invitation shall be provided to the Secretariat, in writing 1 month prior to the conclusion of the previous meeting of the Conference of the Parties, and are encouraged to must include a hosting rationale, the proposed location and venue, and available suggested financial resources as appropriate to support the event }.
+The meeting of the Conference of the Parties shall take place in the country chosen by the previous Conference of the Parties on the basis of a formal invitation that should have been should shall be issued to this effect by the Head of State or Government or the Cabinet or the Minister of Foreign Affairs of that country.
+A formal invitation should shall be provided to the Secretariat, in writing 1 month prior to the conclusion of the previous meeting of the Conference of the Parties, and is are encouraged to must include a hosting rationale, the proposed location and venue, and available suggested financial resources as appropriate to support the event.

-If more than one Party issues an invitation to host the next meeting, and two or more invitations are maintained after informal consultations, the meeting shall decide on the venue of the next meeting by secret ballot.
+If more than one Contracting Party issues an invitation to host the next meeting, and two or more invitations are maintained after informal consultations, the meeting shall decide on the venue of the next meeting by secret ballot.
 If no invitation has been received, the meeting shall be held in the country where the Secretariat has its seat, unless other appropriate arrangements are made by the Secretariat and accepted by the Standing Committee.

-Rule 4 {Dates of Meetings}
+Rule 4 Dates of Meetings

 Ordinary meetings of the Conference of the Parties shall be held every three years.